mever-team/FairBench/docs/reports.md

 Explore reports by focusing on any of their contributing computations.
-Use the programmatic dot notation, to further expand intermediate computations and search for the root causes of discrimination.
-You can focus on any of the factors shown via `report.help()`, and even chain multiple specializations.

-Fallback to
+Use the programmatic dot notation to do this.
-dictionary access notation if the dot notation would be invalid (e.g., when the specialization includes spaces or special characters).
-For example, `report.acc.min` is equivalent to `report["acc"]["min"]` and gets a sub-report for the minimum accuracy (one value).
-This is not the end, however, and can be specialized further like below.
+`report.help()` shows what you can specialize on.
+You can even chain multiple specializations!
+Fallback to dictionary access notation if the dot notation would be invalid (e.g., when the specialization includes spaces or special characters).

+**Example:** `report.acc.min` is equivalent to `report["acc"]["min"]` and retrieves a first sub-report for the accuracy, and then a sub-sub-report for the minimum accuracy.
+Tha latter happens to be a measure value.
+This is not the end, however, and the sub-sub-report can be specialized further like below.
-You can also skip levels of the hierarchy, for example by writing `report.tp` to retrieve the true positive values that have contributed to all computations.
+You can also skip levels of the hierarchy, for example by writing `report.tp` to retrieve the true positive values that have contributed to all computations (there could be many repetitions of those).

 Next is an example with console output, though there are [more visualization environments](material/visualization.md).